Get all your news in one place.

 Lastly, here is a book about grief.
 The reality is that we will all likely experience loss in retirement.
 In fact, more than 75% of retirees in the Edward Jones study above said the most disruptive curveball in retirement was the loss of a spouse or partner.

 The Year of Magical Thinking is a memoir written by iconic essayist Joan Didion, chronicling the year following the sudden death of her husband, writer John Gregory Dunne.
 The book delves into the emotional journey of grief, loss and the struggle to come to terms with the reality of death.
-Didion examines the complexities of grief and the ways in which the human mind copes with loss through what she calls “magical thinking.”
+Didion examines the complexities of grief and how the human mind copes with loss through what she calls “magical thinking.”
 She concludes that there is no right or wrong way to grieve.

 The memoir is a heart-wrenching exploration of the profound impact of death on one's life and the attempts to find meaning and understanding in the face of profound loss.